Altitude sickness while traveling in Peru, Bolivia and Ecuador

 Some tips that lower your chances to get altitude sickness:

-The most important advise if you go to higher altitude is that you keep yourself calm, especially during the first days.
+The most important advise if you travel to higher altitude is that you keep yourself calm, especially during the first days.
 Again listen to your body, take your time and don´t rush things.

 Drink enough and eat a bit saltier.
-Drink more than you usually do, because on altitude you not always notice that you don’t drink enough.
+Drink more than you usually do, because on altitude you don’t always notice on time that you don’t drink enough.
 Two things that can indicate that you don’t drink enough are; when your urine is darker than usual and your lips get dry.
 Drink about one liter more than usual a day for each 1000 m you ascend; depending on the exercises you are doing.
 Do not drink only water, especially when you go often to the toilet, this indicates that your body doesn´t absorb the water well enough.
 In this case you can put a bit of salt and sugar in your water, drink some fruit juices, or Gatorade (or other sport-drinks).
 In one ocasion one of our group members drunk about 3.5 liters of water from 7:30 am until 15:30 pm and at 15:45 pm she was lying in hospital.
 She had effectively dehydrated her body from the necessary liqued and minerals and needed to be on the drip for over an hour.
 Of course this doesn´t happen often, but it is better to be informed.
-When you are dehydratated, either from high altitude, or diarrhea, it is even better to not drink water, but first drink at least a liter of so called electrolytes.
+When you are dehydratated, either from high altitude, or diarrhea, it is even better to not drink water yet, but first drink at least a liter of so called electrolytes.
 Alternatives to electrolytes can be Gatorade, ORS, fruit juices, ore even soft drinks with sugar, but without gas.

 You can use Paracetamol against a small headache (aspirine has usually more side-effects, but can be used if you prever).
 If the headache is too strong for Paracetamol, than you have to descend and/or find medical attencion.